 The Canine District is a criminal interdiction unit whose mission is to detect and apprehend criminal offenders and drug traffickers.
-The Canine District is comprised of five squads containing a total of 29 canines.
-During FY2020, the Canine District was responsible for 232 significant criminal interdiction cases resulting in the seizure of illegal drugs, weapons, currency, and other fraudulent activities.
+The Canine District is comprised of five squads containing a total of 25 canines.
+During FY2021, the Canine District was responsible for 245 significant criminal interdiction seizures cases resulting in the seizure of illegal drugs, weapons, currency, and other fraudulent and criminal activity.